 The grill is designed to be powered by the RV’s self-contained LP gas system.
 To hook it up successfully, you may need to purchase an additional hose depending on your RV’s system.

-If you want a gas grill that is incredibly easy to set up and operate, this model is the perfect choice.
+If you want an RV gas grill that is incredibly easy to set up and operate, this model is the perfect choice.
 It has a versatile design that allows you to mount it to the side of your RV or use it as a free-standing unit.
-It is important to note that this grill has to be hooked up to the RV’s LP gas system to work, which may require the purchase of an additional hose, but the process is fairly straightforward.
+It's important to note, however, that this grill has to be hooked up to the RV’s LP gas system to work.
+This may require the purchase of an additional hose, but the process is fairly straightforward.

 Best Aussie RV Grill:

 Smoke Hollow 205 Stainless Steel TableTop Propane Gas Grill

 Who knew Aussie is now Smoke Hollow?
 This Aussie tabletop grill is easy to take along on every trip.
 It has a stainless-steel main grilling area totaling 205 square inches with an extra 105 square inches of chrome-plated warming rack.
 It operates on one-pound propane cylinders, which need to be purchased separately.

 Its design is perfect for travel.
 The legs can fold underneath the grill to make it more compact during transport and the hood comes with a secure locking system and a convenient carry handle.

 The U-shaped stainless-steel burner outputs 10,000 BTU and provides an even heat distribution.
 There's a temperature gauge that allows you to monitor and set the heat at the precise level you need it for each food item.
 There's also a dip tray made from stainless steel like the grilling space and burner.